ibm-mas/ansible-devops/ibm/mas_devops/roles/nvidia_gpu/README.md

 OCP 4.9             --> Either RHEL 8 or RHEL 7 with 7 being the default
 OCP 4.6, 4.7, & 4.8 --> RHEL 7

+### gpu_driver_repository_path
+The gpu driver repository.
+If using a diffent repository, you can set the value for this repo.
+Usually this should be a public repo otherwise an image pull secret needs to be created and the clusterpolicy file needs to be updated to be able to pull the image.

+- Environment Variable: `GPU_DRIVER_REPOSITORY_PATH`
+- Default Value: `nvcr.io/nvidia`

 For more information on the NVIDIA GPU and NFD operators, visit https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/install-gpu-ocp.html